-8.4 Site Notice Date: A site notice was posted to the applicant on the 5th May 2023, Whilst the LPA has not had confirmation that it was displayed by the applicant, it is considered that the statutory duty to advertise has been met as the application was advertised in the local paper and neighbour letters were sent out.
+8.4 Site Notice Date: A site notice was posted to the applicant on the 5th May 2023.
+Whilst the LPA has not had confirmation that it was displayed.
+However, it is considered that the statutory duty to advertise has been met as the application was advertised in the local paper and neighbour letters were sent out.